North Powys Wellbeing Programme

 Transforming health & wellbeing

 The North Powys Wellbeing Programme is currently at the early visioning and planning phase.
-A clear vision of how this new model of care could look like at home and in our communities will be shaped by the people of north Powys through co-production; doing with, not doing for.
+A clear vision of how this new model of care and wellbeing could look like at home and in our communities will be shaped by the people of north Powys through co-production; doing with, not doing for.
 As the programme progresses, we will start to define in more detail what health and care services will be provided from within the campus.